 Get in the car!
 We're going shopping!

-Is your dog afraid of riding in the car?
-Maybel was terrified when she was a puppy!
+Are you having difficulty taking your dogs on long car rides?
+Maybe l was terrified when she was a puppy!
 She would shake the entire ride and be so scared she would even throw up sometimes!
 It took some training, but a few months later, she was no longer shaking.
 And NOW, two years later, riding in the car is her FAVORITE activity.
 She gets more excited when I say "want to go for a ride?" than when I say "want to go for a walk?!"

 Make The Car Comfortable